HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-deployment.md

     2. Enter the name of the secret.
     3. Input the secret value.
     4. Click **Create**.
     5. Click on the secret that was created, click on the version and copy the **Secret Identifier**.
+      - **Tip**: To reduce the chance of errors, verify the secret is correct by clicking on **Show Secret Value**.
-5. Fill in the following variables from this completed example.
-There are tips underneath that can aid in finding the values.
+5. Fill in the following variables.
+Below is a completed example with tips underneath that can aid in finding the values.
 ```
 ...